peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

 to implement this when a file directory listing request comes in, so it may be beneficial to implement this while storing (new) files using `PUT` requests.
-At that time a _touch_ on all directories containing the updated file up to the *userRoot* will take care of implementing this behavior.
+At that time a _touch_ on all directories containing the updated file up to the *storageRoot* will take care of implementing this behavior.

 ## Store a file
 A file is stored using the `PUT` verb.
 There is no `POST` because we want to